top of page

 THE STORY OF THE FOUNDING OF KIND SOULS FOUNDATION

-to provide a variety of support and resources that are tailored to the needs of everyone.
-Some people just need to vent to someone outside of their situation, and others need essential local and tangible resources.
-We believe our callers have the power and knowledge to do what’s best for them and we’re here to support and encourage them when they need it most.
+Our services allow us the distinct opportunity to achieve our vision of cultivating a central line of support equipped with emotional and tangible resources that illuminates the mental health impact of job displacement.
+We take a personalized approach with our callers to provide a variety of support and resources tailored to their needs.
+Many need a non-judgmental, compassionate person to talk to outside of their situation, and others need help navigating local and tangible resources.
+We believe our callers have the power and knowledge to do what is best for themselves, and we are here to support and encourage individuals when they need it most.

 -Teresa Colian, CEO JAG Source | Founder Kind Souls Foundation